PRODUCTS & INNOVATION

-"You can get or transmit HIV only through specific activities, such as through sexual interactions and contaminated needle or syringe use," said Khaudeja Bano, M.D., a senior medical director at Abbott.
-"Only certain body fluids — blood, semen, pre-seminal fluid, rectal fluids, vaginal fluids and breast milk — from a person who has HIV can transmit HIV.
-It can also be spread from mother to child during pregnancy, birth or breastfeeding."
+"You can only become infected with HIV through specific types of exposures, such as through sexual interactions and using contaminated needles or syringes.
+It can also be spread from mother to child during pregnancy, birth or breastfeeding," said Mary Rodgers, Ph.D., a senior scientist in Abbott’s diagnostics business.
+"Only certain body fluids — blood, semen, pre-seminal fluid, rectal fluids, vaginal fluids and breast milk — from a person who has HIV can transmit HIV."

 While there is no cure for HIV, there are effective treatments to manage the disease and slow its progress.
 Taken the right way, every day, antiretroviral therapy can dramatically prolong the lives of many people infected with HIV, keep them healthy and greatly lower their chance of infecting others.

 The best protection against HIV is educating yourself about the virus and avoiding any behaviors that allow HIV-infected fluids — blood, semen and vaginal secretions — into your body.

 When condoms are used consistently and correctly, they provide a barrier against these fluids.
 It is important to use condoms for all sexual activities with partners who have HIV, who are at-risk for HIV or whose sexual history you don't know.